Skip to main content

 Which smart bulbs work with Apple HomeKit?

-How many smart bulbs can one WiFi network handle?
+How many smart bulbs can one WiFi network actually handle before things break?

-What's the difference between smart bulbs and smart switches?
+What's the difference between smart bulbs and smart switches for everyday use?

 Sources & Methodology